 A popular Syrian rice pudding made plant based.
 This creamy luscious dessert is a favourite during Ramadan.
 Made with a protein-packed dairy-free alternative, this vegan Ruz b Halib tastes no different than the traditional.

-Hope you give this recipe a try.
-Remember to leave a comment below about your experience, and rate the recipe with ⭐️⭐️⭐️⭐️⭐️.
+If you have any questions about this recipe, or gave it a try, I’d love to hear your thoughts in the comments section below.
+Remember to rate the recipe with ⭐️⭐️⭐️⭐️⭐️.
 This will help us sustain Plant Based Arab.

-Take a photo of your dish, and tag us on Instagram @thePlantBasedArab so we can see your remake!
+Snap a photo of your dish, and tag us on Instagram @PlantBasedArab, so we can see and share your remake!

 Vegan Ruz b Halib (Dairy-Free Rice Pudding)Course: Dessert, RamadanCuisine: Arabic, Middle EasternDifficulty: Easy